 A living room and a smaller TV room are equally welcoming: as in other TV rooms we’ve designed, we use black to accentuate negative space around fireplaces and television, to mitigate the stark feel that arises when they are not in use.

-We included contemporary touches where appropriate as well: here, this fixture by Circa Lighting brings fluid movement to the walls in the master bath.
+We included contemporary touches for this interior design where appropriate as well: here, this fixture by Circa Lighting brings fluid movement to the walls in the master bath.

 This small writing table was originally in a writing room on the Queen Mary cruise ship.
 It was removed when the ship was recommissioned for troop transports during World War II, and the homeowners found it in a Boston antique shop — a perfect interior design element.